achakarov/reactjs-project-assignment/README.md

 ## Functionality for registered users

-Registered users can login/logout, see all available recipes in the Database, create, edit & delete their own recipes, like recipes of others.
+Registered users can login/logout, see all recipes from the Database, create new one, edit, delete or see their own recipes, like others' recipes.

 ## Hosting